mhmdsalem33/CarouselView/README.md

 ```

-8. ** Here is a lot of carousel layout manager you can use to make your own purview choose your favorite one.
+8. ** Here is a lot of carousel layout manager you can use to make your own purview choose your favourite one.
 ```jsx
  private fun initMsLayoutManager() {
     val msLayoutManager =